basifat/simplecontent/03-content-style-guide.md

 ### Topic research

-A smart technique to perform in-depth research on a topic is to look for it on StackOverflow and Github.
-Find numerous connected themes, issues, answers, and examples other developers have already provided.
+Searching for a topic on StackOverflow and Github is a smart way to conduct in-depth research.
+Find various related themes, issues, answers, and examples provided by other developers.
-It will enable you to cover the issue in greater depth and with excellent examples.
+It will allow you to go into greater depth and provide good examples.

-Topic example: `Python zip function`
+As an example, consider the following topic: 'Python zip function'

-The StackOverflow link below shows beyond the simple usage of the Python zip function.
+The StackOverflow link provided below goes beyond the basic use of the Python zip function.
-It delves into many use cases with different Python data types, and it provides valuable examples.
+It delves into numerous use cases involving various Python data types and provides useful examples.
-If you look closely, you will notice that the actual article draws inspiration from the StackOverflow page and covers many of the same subjects and examples as the StackOverflow page.
+If you look closely, you will discover that the StackOverflow page inspires the actual article and includes many of the same topics and examples.

-So take as much inspiration as you need from StackOverflow and Github but do not copy-paste code samples from these sites.
+So, while StackOverflow and Github can inspire, do not copy-paste code samples from these sites.

 Good: